Intelligent-Robotics-Lab/vr-teleoperation/README.md

 # vr-teleoperation

 This package is for the teleoperation of a humanoid robot using virtual reality technology.
-It coincides with the publication found in this repository.
+It coincides with the publication found in this repository: https://github.com/Intelligent-Robotics-Lab/vr-teleoperation/blob/main/IEEE_ICRA_2021.pdf

 # Contributors